gjcliff/gjcliff.github.io/docs/_posts/2023-12-21-pen-recognition-and-grasping.md

 toc: true
 math: true
 ---
-Use OpenCV and the Intel RealSense D435i camera to help a PX100 robot arm grab a purple pen out of the air.
+Using OpenCV and the Intel RealSense D435i camera to help a PX100 robot arm grab a purple pen out of the air.

 ## [Link to this project's Github](https://github.com/gjcliff/Pen_Recognition)